Ukraine: Mariupol theater bomb shelter holds after blast | DW | 17.03.2022

 Authorities in the Ukrainian port city of Mariupol on Thursday were searching for hundreds of civilians who had been sheltering in a theater hit by an airstrike.

-Mariupol's officials had claimed the three-story theater collapsed after a Russian strike on Wednesday evening.
+Mariupol's officials had claimed the three-story theater which had been serving as a makeshift bomb shelter, collapsed after a Russian strike on Wednesday evening.

 More than 1,000 civilians were taking refuge in the building in the besieged city, according to Ukrainian officials.